DecLearn/declearn/docs/user-guide/fl_process.md

       auxiliary variables
 - messaging: (TrainRequest <-> TrainReply)
 - Server:
+    - update the internal state of the client sampler (if needed) from client replies information and from the current global model
     - unpack and aggregate clients' model weights updates into global updates
     - unpack and process clients' optimizer auxiliary variables
     - run global updates through the server's optimizer to modify and finally